 UN World Water Day

-What will happen if there will be no more clean drinking water?
-It sounds like something fantastic to us, but, unfortunately, this is a common situation for every third human in the world, as only 1% of the world’s water is safe for drinking.
+What will happen if there is no clean drinking water?
+It sounds like something unrealistic, but, unfortunately, this is a common situation for every third person in the world, because only 1% of the water on Earth is safe for consumption.

-The World Water Day reminds us of necessity to preserve and care for the water resources of our planet, because nowadays 2 billion people are forced to live without access to safe water.
-This day is aimed to actions to be taken to overcome the global water crisis and is part of an international campaign to achieve universal water supply and sanitation by 2030.
+The World Water Day reminds us of the need to preserve and care for the water resources of our planet, because already today more than 2 billion people are forced to live without access to water that is safe for consumption.
+The purpose of this day is to draw attention to the measures to be taken to overcome the global water crisis.
+This is part of an international campaign to ensure global water supply and sanitation by year 2030.